Glenolabral articular disruption lesions

 Glenolabral articular disruption (GLAD) lesions result from a forced adduction injury.
 There is a superficial anterior inferior labral tear associated with an anterior inferior glenoid articular cartilage injury.
 These lesions do not tend to be associated with shoulder instability.

-It is better visualised in ABER position.
+It is better visualized in ABER position.
 Articular cartilage lesions are best demonstrated with MR arthrography.

 Images demonstrate a non-displaced tear involving the superficial anteroinferior labrum with associated injury to the adjacent cartilage 4.